SimranKukreja/Analysis-of-Algorithms-Project/README.md

 # **AoA Project**

+Includes the code for the following problems solved using brute force, greedy and dynamic programming techniques in varying time complexities:

 **Problem1:** Given a matrix A of `m x n` integers (non-negative) representing the predicted prices of `m` stocks for `n` days, find a single transaction (buy and sell) that gives maximum profit.

 **Problem2:** Given a matrix A of `m x n` integers (non-negative) representing the predicted prices of `m` stocks for `n` days and an integer `k` (positive), and a sequence of at most `k` transactions that gives maximum profit.
 [Hint :- Try to solve for k = 2 first and then expand that solution.]